preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/documents-tab/index.rst

 .. image:: process-document-rollup-settings.png

-You use the settings the same way as in the Document Rollup block.
-For more information, see: :doc:`Document Rollup </blocks/document-rollup/index>`
+You use the settings the same way as in the Document rollup block.
+For more information, see: :doc:`Document rollup </blocks/document-rollup/index>`